magwoo/pingpath/README.md

 # Setup project

-_you must have docker to run the project_
+_you must have docker and compose plugin to run the project_

 ## Development

+start project at development mode locally

 ```sh
   docker compose -f compose.dev.yml up